HITECHCRIME/HC_SG114_Moment/README.md

 Trying out but those new facade —  aaah moment passed, made me feel like i need to atone

+Turns out I was a wolf in disguise yeah
+Took me bloody years to figure that out
+Fool blinded by the light i was (i was)

 Feeling wrong with all the words been spitting out yeah Fleeting thoughts are the swarms I've been calling down (to?)
 Give it up I've told myself perhaps a thousand times yeah